connectedcars/docs/push.md

 Messages will be pushed to different endpoints depending on type:

-* Account url: https POST endpoint where account feed will be pushed
+* Account URL: https POST endpoint where account feed will be pushed
-* Car url: https POST endpoint where car feed will be pushed
+* Car URL: https POST endpoint where car feed will be pushed

-URL's should be provided for staging/testing and production environments.
+URLs should be provided for staging/testing and production environments.

 Request Headers:

-* X-Request-id: Identifier for this request
+* `x-request-id`: Identifier for this request

 Acceptable return http codes:

 * 200: Messages have been consumed successfully
-* not 200: Something went wrong retry again
+* not 200: Something went wrong, retry

 Retry will be 5 times with 10 delay and back off with 1 min interval

 Messages will be sent in bulk of up to 1000 at a time, in case of failure the full bulk will be retried.
+Which means you should discard the entire request, if you return anything other than 200.

 ## Account feed